ibm-cloud-docs/EventStreams/quick_setup_guide.md

     * To create an instance from the CLI on the Enterprise plan, run the following command:

         ```text
         ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub enterprise <REGION>
         ```
         {: codeblock}

-    Because Enterprise has its own dedicated resources for each cluster, it requires more time for provisioning so a new Enterprise instance might take up to 3 hours.
+        Because the Enterprise plan has its own dedicated resources for each cluster, it requires more time for provisioning so a new Enterprise instance might take up to 3 hours.

     * To create an instance from the CLI on the Standard plan, run the following command:

         ```text
         ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub standard <REGION>
         ```
         {: codeblock}

-    Provisioning a new Standard instance is instantaneous because the underlying resources are already set up.
+        Provisioning a new Standard plan instance is instantaneous because the underlying resources are already set up.

 ## Provision an {{site.data.keyword.messagehub}} instance by using the API